detailyang/welcome/documentation/getting_started/03_hello.md

  Leo ✅ Executed 'hello.aleo/main' (in "/hello/build")
 ```

 The `leo execute` command will attempt to verify a proof only if all previous steps completed successfully.
-Under the hood, the Leo [CLI](05_commands.md) will check for existing `.prover` file to constructing proof, the `.verifier` file to verify proof and the `.avm` file containing the program's bytecode in the **build/build** directory before running each command.
+Under the hood, the Leo [CLI](./../cli/00_overview.md) will check for existing `.prover` file to constructing proof, the `.verifier` file to verify proof and the `.avm` file containing the program's bytecode in the **build/build** directory before running each command.
 This ensures that we don't run unnecessary commands.

+You'll notice that running `leo execute` produces a JSON object.
+This is a [`Transaction`](https://developer.aleo.org/concepts/fundamentals/transactions) that can be broadcast to the Aleo network.

 ## Next Steps

-To learn more about the Leo language and its syntax, start [here](03_language.md).
+To learn more about the Leo language and its syntax, start [here](./../language/00_overview.md).

-To learn more about how to use the Leo CLI, start [here](05_commands.md).
+To learn more about how to use the Leo CLI, start [here](./../cli/00_overview.md).